hannahnmcdonald/Book-Club-Collective/README.md

 ## <a id="description"></a>Description

 - Book Club Collective is a full stack application where users can create accounts search for books using Google's Book API as well leave reviews and join book clubs.
 Book Club Collective uses a folder structure that matches the MVC paradigm as well as Node.js and Express to create a RESTful API.
-Book Club Collective uses MySQL and Sequelize for the database and [npm star-rating.js](https://www.npmjs.com/package/star-rating.js) to create a star rating system out of 5 for the book reviews and then averages them out per book.
+Book Club Collective uses ~~MySQL~~ Postgres and ~~Sequelize~~ knex for the database and [npm star-rating.js](https://www.npmjs.com/package/star-rating.js) to create a star rating system out of 5 for the book reviews and then averages them out per book.

 ## <a id="technologies"></a>Technologies and Skills Demonstrated